ArcaneIrvine/chrome_dino_RL/README.md

 A reinforced learning AI model for chrome Dino game using Python and Deep learning

 ## Model
-for the model i used a DQN algorithm with a CnnPolicy on my game environment from stable_baselines3 library for a total of 10000 steps.
+For the model i used a DQN algorithm with a CnnPolicy on my game environment from stable_baselines3 library for a total of 10000 steps.
 Optimal models were saved every 1000 steps so in the end i had a total of 10 trained models.

 ## Steps
 - Created a WebGame class environment with a step, render, reset, close, get_observaion and a get_done functions for each of the Dino game needs